JuMe87/meet/README.md

 -   When an event is displayed
 -   Then the user should see an event element collapsed by default

-### SCENARIO 2: USER CAN EXPAND AN EVENT TO SEE ITS DETAILS
+### SCENARIO 2: User can expand an event to see its details

 **User Story**: